Vasantjv-2005/Elevate-Labs-Task-8/README.md

 > ✨ **The most stunning blog template that will absolutely shock your clients!** ✨

- # I have Used v0.dev and changpt to understand the task
+ # I have Used v0.dev for making of website and chatgpt to understand the task
 # At the below i am pasting the screenshot and video

 ## 🎯 What Makes This Template Special?